TBD54566975/developer.tbd.website/apps/feedback-server/README.md

 The server should be ready to support the local docusaurus Helpful/Not Helpful button clicks.

-By default, if you don't setup a PostgresDB connection in the config, it will be running with an in-memory fake database (aka just an array 😝).
+By default, if you don't set up a PostgresDB connection in the config, it will be running with an in-memory fake database (aka just an array 😝).

 ### Testing